dlnichols/LibDebugger/README.md

 threshold will not display that message, and conversely, raising it will not cause old messages that do not meet the new threshold to disappear.

+(Currently unable to change log level except by editting the text file.)

 ## REPL
 Though the REPL operates pretty much how one would expect a REPL to operate, there are a few things to keep in mind.

 ### Environment
 The default environment is the root/global environment.
-As of this writing, debug functionality is not fully implemented so there is no way to change the environment.
-Eventually, users of the library will be able to call LibDebugger:Pry(), which will start the REPL in the environment in which it was called.
-Thusly, an author will be able to execute code in the environment of a function they are writing, and inspect variables that would otherwise be out of scope.
+I am still investigating whether it is feasible or even possible to implement an actual debugger.
+Since we have setfenv, changing the environment/scope of the REPL is easy.
+However, we lack coroutines and I haven't found a good way to interrupt execution and wait for input, but not block game execution.
+If I am able to overcome that limitation, we'll still be limited to functions that run post initialization (post ADDON_LOADED event) as we won't have a UI prior to that.

 ### Return Values
 Any LUA statement (single or multi-line) will be evaluated, and any returned